 Revenue Recognition.
-In May 2014, the FASB issued authoritative guidance that requires revenue recognition to depict the transfer of promised goods or services to a customer in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services, and requires certain additional disclosures.
+In May 2014, the FASB issued authoritative guidance that requires revenue recognition to depict the transfer of promised goods or services to a customer in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services and requires certain additional disclosures.
 This new standard will supersede most current revenue recognition guidance, including industry-specific guidance.
 Entities will have the option of using either a full retrospective or modified retrospective approach to adopting the guidance.
 In August 2015, the FASB issued an amendment to defer the effective date by one year and allow entities to early adopt no earlier than the original effective date.
 With this amendment, the guidance will be effective for Applied in the first quarter of fiscal 2019, which is the Company's planned adoption date.
-Applied currently anticipates adopting this new guidance using the full retrospective approach, although this continues to be assessed as part of the overall evaluation.
+Applied currently anticipates adopting this new guidance using the full retrospective approach.

-In fiscal 2016, Applied established a project steering committee and cross-functional implementation team to identify potential differences that would result from applying the requirements of the new standard to Applied's revenue contracts.
-In addition, the implementation team is also responsible for identifying and implementing changes to business processes, systems and controls to support recognition and disclosure under the new standard.
-While the Company's evaluation of the impact of this new guidance is not complete, Applied currently expects the timing of revenue recognition for certain products to be earlier than under current revenue recognition guidance.
-Applied will continue to complete its evaluation of the effect of this new guidance on Applied's financial position, results of operations and its ongoing financial reporting, and its preliminary assessments are subject to change.
+In fiscal 2016, Applied established a project steering committee and cross-functional implementation team that has identified potential differences that would result from applying the requirements of the new standard to Applied's revenue contracts.
+In addition, the implementation team has identified and is now implementing changes to business processes, systems and controls to support recognition and disclosure under the new standard.

+While the Company's evaluation of the impact of this new guidance is not complete, Applied currently expects that the new standard will have the following impacts: